rpaschoal/ng-chat/README.md

 * [maximizeWindowOnNewMessage]{boolean}: If set to false new chat windows will render as collapsed when receiving new messages.
 Default is true.
 * [hideFriendsList]{boolean}: Hides the friends list.
 Chat windows can still be opened, closed and toggled by using `IChatController`.
 Default is false.
 * [hideFriendsListOnUnsupportedViewport]{boolean}: Hides the friends list if there isn't enough space for at least one chat window on the current viewport.
 Default is true.
+* [fileUploadAdapter]{IFileUploadAdapter}: Your custom implementation of IFileUploadAdapter for file uploads.
 * [fileUploadUrl]{string}: Defines a valid CORS enabled URL that can process a request form file and return a `FileMessage` for the destinatary user.
 * [theme]{ng-chat/core/theme.enum:Theme}: Defines the styling theme.
 There is a light (default) and a dark theme available.
 You can also supply this as a string.
 * [customTheme]{string}: Source URL of the stylesheet asset to use for custom CSS styles.
 Works with assets relative to the project using ng-chat.